ThibaultMariePro/RTG-Vite-Tailwindcss/README.md

 ```

 ## Output
-You'll end up with a vanilla Vite 7 project, configured with Tailwindcss 4.
+You'll end up with a vanilla Vite 7 project, configured with Tailwindcss 4, without any Vite default demo content or unecessary files.

 > Note: Since Tailwindcss 4, there's no need for a tailwindcss config file, thus you won't find any.
 The Tailwindcss scanning directives are located in the Vite config file `vite.config.js`, you can edit them there.